-The deviation from Darcy's law because of various storage and flow mechanism is the most challenging aspect of modelling fluid flow in unconventional hydrocarbon resources.
+The various storage and flow mechanisms are the most challenging aspect of modelling fluid flow in unconventional hydrocarbon resources.
 Therefore, it is highly required to take the effects of Knudsen diffusion, slippage, adsorbed gas and dissolved gas into account.
 However, it leads to form a second-order highly nonlinear partial differential equation.
 Using the classic derivation-dependent approaches like Newton's method to solve the derived governing equation numerically is challenging due to the requirement of making proper initial guesses, forming the Jacobian matrix and its inversion.
 As a result, the current research has put forward great efforts to use soft computing techniques of metaheuristic algorithms and machine learning approaches to solve the supposed equation easier and with less computational cost.